Ryen-042/Youtube-Downloader/README.md

 - Download a video stream and an audio stream then merge them with ffmpeg.
 - Download a playlist or a subset of a playlist.
 - Download individual videos from links in a text file.
-- Using the merge option will automaticall download English and Arabic subtitles (auto-generated and manually created).
+- Using the merge option will automatically download English and Arabic subtitles (manually created or auto-generated if the former does not exist).
 - Download video description.
-- Terminal arguments support to skip the input steps.
+- Terminal arguments support skipping the input steps.
-## Usage:
-You can either run the script normally in a step-by-step manner and enter what is asked from you, or simply use terminal arguments and skip the input steps.
-Ex:
-- Step by step: `python "main.py"`
-- With terminal args: `python "main.py" [script_mode] [youtube_link] [start_video_number] [end_video_number]`
+- Runs in Android (Termux).
 ## Prerequisites:
 - Install ffmpeg.
 (You can see how to [here](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/))
 - `pip install pytube`
 - ~~`pip install youtube_dl'~~
 - `pip install yt-dlp`
 - `pip install rich`
+- `pip install playsound` to enable the notification sounds.
+## Usage:
+You can either run the script normally in a step-by-step manner and enter what is asked of you or simply use terminal arguments and skip the input steps.
+Ex:
+- Step by step: `python "main.py"`
+- With terminal args: `python "main.py" [script_mode] [youtube_link] [start_video_number] [end_video_number]`
+## For Android Users:
+You can use this script by downloading Termux.
+It is available in Play Store and F-Droid, but I highly recommend that you download it from [F-Droid](https://f-droid.org/en/packages/com.termux/) as the Play Store version causes some problems.
+After Downloading Termux, execute these commands:
+- `termux-setup-storage`
+- `apt update && apt full-upgrade`
+- `pkg install ffmpeg`
+- `pkg install python`
+- `pip install --update pip`
+- `pip install pytube`
+- `pip install rich`
+- `pip install yt-dlp`
+## Bonus Section:
+- If you are using a terminal that supports aliases, you can easily run this script with fewer words, for example:
+   * `alias ppp=python "E:\...\main.py" $*`
+   * `$*` is used to support arguments.
+- Termux supports aliases, but it requires you to add a `\` before any space or bracket, for example:
+   * `alias ccc=cd\ "/storage/emulated/0/\[My\ Scripts\]\ \[Python\ 3\]/Programming"`.
+   * The destination without backslashes directs to `/storage/emulated/0/[My Scripts] [Python 3]/Programming`.
+- The progress bar used is in the `cli.py` file of the pytube module.
+To edit it you first need to find where it is located, for that you have two options:
+   * Use some editor like `VS Code` that supports the `Go to the Definition` feature.
+   * Using `pip show <package_name>` which shows information about the installed packages.

+   After finding the package location, locate the `cli.py` file.
+Inside, edit the `display_progress_bar` function by modifying the `text` variable:
+     * `text = f"{mbytes_remaining:>7}:{round(filesize/1000/1000, 2)} MB | {progress_bar} | {percent}%\t\t\r"`